Probability and odds measure the same thing: the likelihood or propensity of a specific outcome.

 In measuring the likelihood of any outcome, we need to know two things: how many times something happened and how many times it could have happened, or equivalently, how many times it didn’t.

-The outcome of interest is called a success, whether it’s a good outcome or not.
+We call the outcome of interest a success, whether it’s a good outcome or not.

 The other outcome is a failure.
 Each time one of the outcomes could occur is called a trial.
 Since each trial must end in success or failure, number of successes and number of failures adds up to total number of trials.

-Probability is the number of times success occurred compared to the total number of trials.
+Probability is the number of successes compared to the total number of trials.

-Odds are the number of times success occurred compared to the number of times failure occurred.
+Odds are the number of successes compared to the number of failures.

-For example, to predict the likelihood of accidents at a particular intersection, each car that goes through the intersection is considered a trial.
+For example, to predict the likelihood of accidents at a particular intersection, we consider each car that goes through the intersection a trial.
 Each trial has one of two outcomes: accident or safe passage.
 If the outcome we’re most interested in modeling is an accident, that is a success (no matter how morbid it sounds).

 Probability(success) = number of successes/total number of trials